Diversity Makes a Difference

 - Is Baker College of Cadillac supporting and attracting students from all backgrounds?

-Schools with higher than average racial and ethnic diversity still may not be diverse when it comes to other factors, such as economic backgrounds.
-Get a better idea of how Baker College of Cadillac supports low-income students by visiting the Financial Aid Page.
+Even a school with high racial, ethnic, and location diversity may not be diverse when it comes to the income levels of their students.
+To get a better idea of how Baker College of Cadillac is supporting low-income students check the Financial Aid Page.

 - Is Diversity Important to Baker College of Cadillac?